CIMVHR Fellowship Application

 - Demonstration of encouraging the development of research networks that benefit military personnel, Veterans and their families.

 - Examples of promoting CIMVHR’s mission within communities of researchers, clinicians, policy makers, and/or the military, Veteran and family members.

 - Inspiring participation and leadership in CIMVHR’s scientific activities – especially amongst new researchers.

 - Outstanding achievements within the military, Veteran and family health and well-being leadership and/or research field.

 - a completed nomination form;

-- a detailed letter of nomination accompanied by two letters of support (letters must be no more than 2 pages in length); and
+- a minimum of two letters of support (letters must be no more than 2 pages in length); and

-- the nominee’s curriculum vitae or bio (5 pages maximum, to be proved by the nominee upon acceptance of the nomination).
+- the nominee’s curriculum vitae or bio (5 pages maximum).

 In making its decision on whether the nominee has delivered distinguished service to military and Veteran and family health research, the Fellow Nomination Committee shall examine only the evidence provided to it through the nomination.